-Whether or not women should be allowed to take part in Freemasonry is a very heated subject with many debates going on depicting various mixed opinions.
+Whether or not women should be allowed to take part in Freemasonry is a very heated subject with many debates going on with various mixed opinions.

-While Freemasonry does not allow women to become members, there are other Masonic organisations which women can belong to, the most common being probably the Eastern Star.
+While “traditionally” Freemasonry does not allow women to become members, there are some Masonic organizations which women can belong to, the most common being probably the Eastern Star.

 In this article, we will take a look at some opinions concerning women and Freemasonry, as well as some organizations which include women members.

 The reason why most Freemasons are against women entering is one of the basic principles of Freemasonry is that it is a male fraternity.

 In fact, it is stated that Freemasonry should be “composed exclusively of men”.
 The Craft was created to be just for men and women should not be allowed to enter.

 However, those in favour of women entering Freemasonry argue that the role of women has changed dramatically over the years.

 While in the past women were treated as a property of men, today they have equal rights and their role in society has changed, and therefore there is no reason why they shouldn’t be allowed to join the Craft.